Cover Image: © Ansel Adams

 Together, with photographer Carol Butler, she is debuting her new online school with a full retouching course.
 Her course, “Become a Fearless Traditional Retoucher & Spotter” beta-launched in January 2017 on Carol’s school site “Ofcourseware“.
 Now that they are through beta testing, she will be adding content in the coming months about dyes, special papers and all the other “tricks of the trade”.

 Providing valuable archival services will become paramount in the growing world of silver halide.
-Marshall’s appears to be one of the few companies to survive who provide transparent dyes for both photos and negatives.There are things in life that still require the human touch.
+Marshall’s appears to be one of the few companies to survive who provide transparent dyes for retouching photo prints and negatives, which was a norm as late as the nineties..There are things in life that still require the human touch.
 A tattoo, an original oil painting, a chef’s genius.
 And this is one of those things that needs our human selves,…not our digital assimile.
 Join Katherine and learn retouching at her school link or retain her services at her website below.